"The ease of use and implementation were key to our decision to move ahead with FileHold."

-Library Administrators can create workflow templates and associate these templates with different documents schemas.
-Workflow templates can contain up to 20 activities with 50 users participating per activity.
+Library administrators and higher roles can create workflow templates and associate these templates with different documents schemas.
+Workflow templates can contain up to 20 activities with an unlimited number of participants.

 To add a workflow to a schema